Cluster Exploration using Informative Manifold Projections: Experimental results

 \subsection{Subset-based prior}

 In this setup, prior data are subsets of the original data that share the same class (and are thus similar).
-The goal is to generate embeddings that reveal the cluster structure of the remaining samples (unexplored subset) within these datasets.
-By employing our structure extraction framework with IMAPCE or cPCA, we can dynamically update the prior data after each set of embeddings.
-As a result, we sequentially obtain new sets of informative embeddings that gradually unveil the underlying cluster structure of all high-dimensional data.
-In this case, we did not compare with ct-SNE because the prior data are subsets of the original data.
-Thus, it is non-trivial to define some cluster labels for all high-dimensional samples (which is essential for ct-SNE).
+The goal is to generate embeddings that reveal the cluster structure of the remaining samples (unexplored subset) of these datasets.
+By employing our structure extraction framework with IMAPCE or cPCA, we sequentially obtain new sets of informative embeddings that gradually unveil the underlying cluster structure of all high-dimensional data.
+In this case, we did not compare against ct-SNE and Fair-NeRV as they both require data label availability for the whole dataset, which contradicts the present subset-based analysis setup.

 We performed the iterative visual exploration of Image Segmentation data from the UCI machine learning repository \cite{UCI} under various prior data assumptions.
-This dataset consists of 2310 samples and 19 attributes and includes 330 instances from 7 different classes, namely "sky", "grass", "path", "foliage", "cement", "brickface", "window".

-Assuming no prior data and selecting $\alpha = 1$, $\mu = 10^5$, $s= 75$, we sequentially implement IMAPCE on UCI Image segmentation data.
+This dataset consists of 2,310 samples and 19 attributes and includes 330 instances from seven different classes, namely "sky", "grass", "path", "foliage", "cement", "brickface", "window".
+Assuming no prior data and selecting $\alpha = 1$, $\mu = 10^5$, $s= 75$, we sequentially apply IMAPCE on UCI Image segmentation data.
 The obtained projections are shown in Figure \ref{fig:Iterative}, where each subfigure consists of three subplots.
-The upper subplot illustrates the IMAPCE data projections for a specific iteration of the process.
+The top row illustrates the IMAPCE data projections for a specific iteration of the process.
 Grey points correspond to the prior data, while black points correspond to the unexplored subset of samples.
-The middle plot shows the results of a DPGMM clustering on the unexplored points where the most distinct cluster is marked with a black frame.
-The lower subplot shows the unexplored points coloured according to their ground truth class.
+The middle row shows the results of a DPGMM clustering on the unexplored points where the most distinct cluster is encircled.
+The bottom row shows the unexplored points coloured according to their ground truth class.